 2,300 academics (43%), among them 270 professors (32% women), teach and carry out research in a wide range of disciplines.
 We have a long established tradition in interdisciplinary cooperation and excellent research in natural sciences, engineering, the social sciences and the humanities, as well as in teacher training.
 From 2012-2019, the university of Bremen with its Institutional Strategy “Ambitious and Agile” was one of eleven universities that held the title of “University of Excellence.”

-The issues of today's and future societies are dealt with in six interdisciplinary high-profile areas focused on the oceans and the global climate, the future of industrial production, the social conflicts of modern welfare states, the interfaces between digital technology and humans, the logistics of global supply chains, and equity in health care.
-The University promotes diversity, has always encouraged the implementation of new ideas and the independence of its young researchers, and takes its social responsibilities seriously.
+The issues of today's and future societies are dealt with in six interdisciplinary, high profile areas focused on the oceans and the global climate, the future of industrial production, the social conflicts of modern welfare states, the interfaces between digital technology and humans, the logistics of global supply chains, and equity in health care.
+The marine sciences are particularly prominent with their Cluster of Excellence that has been continually funded since 2006.

+The university takes its social responsibility seriously and nurtures its activities with many groups and institutions in Bremen.
 We are not afraid to be the first to tread new territory: Founded as a reform university, we aim to breathe life into change.
 Our vision: To further anchor Bremen as a leading European research university and an inspiring place of education.
-To achieve this, we rely on our strengths, on the potential of all University members, and on the trusting cooperation with our partners.
+To achieve this, we rely on our strengths, on the potential of all university members, and on the trusting cooperation with our partners.